It’s been said over and over – Content is King! There’s even a term for it now, Content Marketing.

 - Knowledge graph: the knowledge graph is a massive collection of data – images, videos, maps, statistics, Wikipedia type stuff.
 When you search for something, the results will often include maps or image results, specific information like statistics, or links to resources for the search you entered.
 Using this information, you can start to see what Google associates with the terms you are searching.

-- Google Plus – Google’s social network is also one of its greatest sources of user data, including yours.
-Make sure you know try these searches while logged in to Google and while not logged in.
+- Google – Make sure you know try these searches while logged into Google and while not logged in.
 You’ll notice the search results will differ.
-Also, if you don’t have a Google Plus account or Author Rank, get one!

 Your target audience is what matters!